 Decibel levels up to the earplug’s NRR rating will be blocked out entirely.
 Any noise over the earplug’s NRR may be heard.
 Another important factor to note is that the body absorbs sound through our heads, not just our ears; so short of encapsulating oneself in a soundproof chamber, it is seemingly impossible to block out all noise.

-Earplugs and other types of hearing protection devices are designed to lessen the harshness of the noise and bring it down to a safer, more tolerable level.
+Earplugs and other types of hearing protection devices are designed to lessen the noise’s harshness and bring it down to a safer, more tolerable level.

-What is the difference between NRR and SNR?
+What is the difference between Noise Reduction Rating and SNR?

-NRR: NRR [Noise Reduction Rating] – This rating is used in the United States, and is accepted for use in a variety of other countries (including Australia).
+NRR: NRR [Noise Reduction Rating] – This rating is used in the United States and is accepted for use in various other countries (including Australia).
 The current range of NRRs available in the U.S. market extends from 0 to a maximum of 33 decibels.

-The NRR (noise reduction rating) is a method which attempts to describe a hearing protector based on how much the overall noise level is reduced by the hearing protector.
+The NRR (noise reduction rating) is a method that attempts to describe a hearing protector based on how much the overall noise level is reduced by the hearing protector.

-The NRR is a clinical evaluation theoretically provides an estimate of the protection of a given device.
+The NRR is a clinical evaluation that theoretically provides an estimate of the protection of a given device.
 The reasons for rating each hearing protector involve requirements for product safety and reliability.
-The rating enables the end-user to assess the product ‘s attenuation abilities for noise in their own given environment.
+The rating enables the end-user to assess the product’s attenuation abilities for noise in their own given environment.

-SNR: The SNR (single number rating) is the system within the European Union to indicate the amount of protection offered by a correctly fitted hearing protection device.
+SNR: The SNR (single number rating) is the European Union system to indicate the amount of protection offered by a correctly fitted hearing protection device.

-Two tests are conducted at independent testing laboratories, using test frequencies which are slightly different than those used for the NRR rating.
+Two tests are conducted at independent testing laboratories, using test frequencies slightly different from those used for the NRR rating.